cwyant314159/generic-application-template/README.md

 `SRC_DIRS` is a space separated list of directories that contain the source code of an application.
 Just like the `INC_DIRS` variable the first assignment is blank and all subsequent assignments use the addition assignment operator ( `+=` ).

-The `SRC_FILES` variable is a generated spaces separated list of all the C and C++ source files in the directories of `SRC_DIRS`.
+The `SRC_FILES` variable is a space separated list of all the C and C++ source files in the directories of `SRC_DIRS`.
 The list is generated using a combination of Make macros and shell commands.
 Unlike the generation of `INC_FLAGS`, the source file list is made by recursively searching the directories of `SRC_DIRS`.
 To achieve this, the `foreach` macro is used to iterate over the source directories, and the `find` command is used on each directory to look for source files.